- POZENA

-Persian - interesting facts
+Persian (Farsi) - interesting facts

 Persian, also known as Farsi, is one of the world’s oldest languages still in use today.
 It belongs to the Indo-Iranian branch of the Indo-European family of languages, making it a distant cousin of English and most other European languages.
 The language is primarily spoken in Iran, Afghanistan, and Tajikistan, and it has a significant number of speakers in other surrounding countries and diaspora communities worldwide.
 The total number of Persian speakers is estimated to be over 110 million.

-Persian is a significant language globally due to its cultural, historical, and geopolitical impact.
+Persian, part of POZENA's multilingual translation services, is a significant language globally due to its cultural, historical, and geopolitical impact.
 It is the medium through which a rich body of literature has been transmitted, dating back over a thousand years.
 Its classical form, Classical Persian or Farsiye Dari, has been the vehicle for the works of prominent poets and scholars such as Rumi, Ferdowsi, Khayyam, and Hafez.
 These works have made significant contributions to world literature and philosophy.

 Interestingly, Persian is renowned for its simplicity.
-It has no grammatical gender and relatively straightforward verb conjugations, making it arguably easier to learn for English speakers compared to some other languages.
+It has no grammatical gender and relatively straightforward verb conjugations, making it arguably easier for English speakers to learn compared to some other languages.
 Its vocabulary has also absorbed numerous French, Russian, and English words, reflecting Iran’s historical and cultural exchanges with the West.

 Overall, Persian is a language steeped in history and culture.
 Despite the geopolitical tensions of recent years, the language's rich literature, combined with the warmth and hospitality of Persian-speaking people, continue to draw students and scholars to its study.
 Understanding Persian opens doors to a vibrant culture and a critical world region.